mcu-tools/mcuboot/boot/cypress/MCUBootApp/ExternalMemory.md

 It is assumed that user's design meets following:
 * The memory-module used is SFDP-compliant;
 * There only one module is being used for secondary slot;
-* Only "OWERWRITE" bootloading scheme is used;
 * The address for secondary slot should start from 0x18000000.
-This corresponds to PSoC6's SMIF (Serial Memory InterFace) IP block mapping.
+This corresponds to PSoC 6's SMIF (Serial Memory InterFace) IP block mapping.
 * The slot size for upgrade slot is even (or smaller) to erase size (0x40000) of given memory module.
 This requirement is accepted for code simplicity.

 The default flash map implemented is the following:

-Single-image mode.
+Single image mode.

 `[0x10000000, 0x10018000]` - MCUBootApp (bootloader) area;